COGS18/Projects/faq.md

 This is fine and good practice.
 Including a comment (`#`) with the URL is sufficient for this project.
 Specify whether you've modified code (changed it) or used it directly - either is fine, but best to be clear about this.
 You can also mention the sources in the docstring of a function if a major part of that function code was referenced from an external source.

 #### Is it okay to use the code from Assignment X as long as I make some modifications?
 Will I be marked down for not coming up with it on my own?
-This is fine as long as you cite your sources with a comment and write at least 3 original functions that are not from the Assignment.
+This is fine as long as you cite your sources with a comment and write at least 3 original functions/methods that are not from the Assignment.

 ---